- 1 A brief history of Wireless Networks

 A brief history of Wireless Networks

 The first professional wireless network was developed at the University of Hawaii in 1969.
 The first commercial wireless network, WaveLAN product, was developed in 1986 by NCR.
 The second generation of wireless networks known as GSM was deployed in 1992.
 New standards were adopted every nine years, and in 2001, various 3G standards started popping up with equally competing deployments.
-After another cycle of nine years, 4GLITE wireless technology was deployed and soon became the dominant technology by wireless service providers.
+After another nine-year cycle, wireless service providers deployed 4GLITE wireless technology, and it soon became the dominant technology.
 The fifth-generation technology for cellular networks, 5G, was deployed in 2019 and is currently expected to dominate the wireless technology market globally by 2025.

 A New Era of 5G Wireless

 News about fifth-generation technology (5G) is a fire in the digital world.
 5G networks promise download speeds of 10 to 20 times faster than legacy networks.
-It aims at enveloping the world, and that’s what makes it an international concern as far as ensuring its integrity, availability, and confidentiality.
-It promises to deliver amazingly faster networks that it will accommodate more devices than the existing telecommunication infrastructure.
+It aims to envelop the world, which makes it an international concern to ensure its integrity, availability, and confidentiality.
+It promises to deliver amazingly faster networks that will accommodate more devices than the existing telecommunication infrastructure.
 A forecast into potential use cases predicts that the 5G network is likely to aid in the efficient implementation of augmented systems and making the Internet of Things a reality.
 It foresees the network supporting millions and millions of devices, from smart kitchen equipment and phones to critical functions such as emergency communications and power plants.
 The fourth-generation (4G) infrastructure supports fewer devices and delivers fewer critical services.
 Dependence on 5G would increase the impact on societies if the infrastructure were to fail.
 However, some critics maintain that the risks from 5G are overhyped.
 So far, not so many new use cases have emerged.
 There’s a huge capital expense required for rollout, and approval from relevant authorities such as Information Technology, energy, and transport is needed.

-The current 5G network infrastructure is not a revolutionary telecommunication transformation, but an evolution or enhancement of the previous generations of telecommunication equipment.
-At present, 5G networks are non-stand-alone, implying that they relatively depend on the earlier networks too.
+The current 5G network infrastructure is not a revolutionary telecommunication transformation but an evolution or enhancement of the previous generations of telecommunication equipment.
+At present, 5G networks are non-stand-alone, implying that they depend on the earlier networks.
 Optimistically, future 5G networks are likely to be stand-alone due to revolutionary technologies, although this kind of network is not yet feasible.
 There is on-going research to make stand-alone 5G networks a reality by several countries.
 Regardless, both stand-alone and non-stand-alone networks are characterized by their ability to accommodate more devices, minimal transmission delays, and high speeds.
-Achieving such characteristics requires a shift of focus from hardware to software, as it relies on technologies such as virtualization and edge computing to move processing power closer to the end-user.
-From studies, I predict that this kind of advancement will enable this fifth generation of a telecommunications network to support even more functions across the globe, from smart autonomous house gadgets, self-driving cars, smart roads, to smart cities.
+Achieving such characteristics requires a shift of focus from hardware to software.
+It relies on technologies such as virtualization and edge computing to move processing power closer to the end-user.
+From studies, I predict that this kind of advancement will enable this fifth generation of a telecommunications network to support even more functions globally, from smart autonomous house gadgets, self-driving cars, smart roads to smart cities.

 5G Network Layers

 5G comprises of multiple “layers” that perform varying parallel functions across the network.
-Every layer has access to a given amount of data and can convey data packets efficiently within the network envelope.
-Additionally, every component within a layer also receives and transport data packets across the network depending on the degree rights they have to access the other parts of the network.
+Every layer has access to a given amount of data and can efficiently convey data packets within the network envelope.
+Additionally, every component within a layer also receives and transports data packets across the network depending on the degree of rights they have to access the other parts of the network.